 - As already learned, navigate to the topic menu

 - Click on the “Add New” button

 - Select the zip file from your computer

 - Click “Activate”

-However, we do not advise you to spend a lot of money on a premium topic at the beginning.
-It is best to choose a very simple WordPress template like "Hello Theme" and use a free website builder like Elementor.
+However, we advise you not to spend a lot of money on a premium theme at the beginning.
+The best thing to do is to choose a very simple WordPress template like “Hello Theme” and use a free website builder like Elementor.
 This allows you to create a beautiful and modern website using drag & drop and without any coding knowledge.

 Note: WordPress is constantly updated and the topics must be updated accordingly.
 All themes created by WordPress or created by a responsible developer create a theme update before a WordPress update is introduced.
 You will then have to install the update yourself to ensure that your website remains compatible with the new version of WordPress.

 As soon as you log into WordPress with your login information, you will be given access to your WordPress dashboard.
 The first thing you'll notice here is that there are two ways to add content to your WordPress website: Pages and Posts.

 Pages are static and only change when you edit them.
 A good example is the “About Us” page which you can find in almost all popular website templates.
 In most themes, the different pages are displayed in a navigation bar at the top.